 For many Christians, the word mysticism raises eyebrows.

-Some imagine mystical Christianity as secret knowledge, private visions, or spiritual escapism—something reserved for monks, mystics, or people who sit silently on mountain tops while the rest of us try to survive everyday life.
+Some imagine mystical Christianity as secret knowledge, private visions, or spiritual escapism—something reserved for monks, mystics, or those who sit in silence on mountaintops while the rest of us try to survive everyday life.

-But that picture misses the heart of the Christian mystical tradition.
+But that picture misses the heart of the mystical tradition.

-Christian mysticism is not a fringe movement or a departure from historic faith.
-It is one of Christianity’s oldest and deepest streams—woven into Scripture, prayer, worship, and discipleship from the beginning.
+Christian mysticism is neither a fringe movement nor a departure from historic faith.
+It is one of Christianity’s oldest and deepest streams, woven into Scripture, prayer, worship, and discipleship from the beginning.
 And at its core, it is remarkably simple.

 Christian mysticism is about communion with God.